Content is provided by the firm.

 Our partners Ben Rubinowitz, and Peter Saghir also settled a case during retrial for a man who suffered serious injury when he was struck by a car at an improperly marked New York City roadway construction project for $8,500,000.00.

 Additionally, our partners Ben Rubinowitz and Richard Steigman obtained a $7.75 million settlement in a snowmobile accident in Saranac Lake, NY.
 After a 3 week trial and immediately prior to summations, the case settled for $7,750,000.00.
 This is the largest settlement ever in Franklin County, New York.

 Further, Ben Rubinowitz and Christopher Donadio obtained a $5 million settlement during trial involving a pedestrian injured in a van accident that occurred in Manhattan.
 At trial, the driver was subjected to intense cross examination by Ben B. Rubinowitz.
-After hours of questioning, he finally conceded that the reports he filed post-accident were “false”.
-He admitted that he never saw the plaintiff walk into the street from between vans, nor did he see her trip and fall under his van.
 Following the defendant drivers cross examination the case settled.
 Our partner, Anthony H. Gair litigated the entire case prior to trial.